Kwezi-Mudacumura/Breadth-first-search-code/README.md

         <li> -'G' is the goal/endpoint </li>
 </ul>
 </br>
-The point of the code is to find the quickest math from the starting point to endpoint with a breadth first search.</p>
+The point of the code is to find the quickest path from the starting point to endpoint with a breadth first search.</p>